 As previously disclosed, we became aware of an incident involving unauthorized access to payment information contained in a subset of hotel reservations processed through the SHS Central Reservation System.
 Our investigation was supported by third party experts, including a leading cybersecurity firm.
 Our investigation determined that an unauthorized party: obtained access to account credentials that permitted access to a subset of hotel reservations processed through the SHS Central Reservation System; used the account credentials to view a credit card summary page on the SHS Central Reservation System and access payment card information (although we use encryption, this credential had the right to see unencrypted card data); and first obtained access to payment card information and some other reservation information on August 10, 2016.
 The last access to payment card information was on March 9, 2017.
 The unauthorized party was able to access information for certain hotel reservations, including cardholder name; payment card number; card expiration date; and, for a subset of reservations, card security code.
 The unauthorized party was also able, in some cases, to access certain information such as guest name(s), email, phone number, address, and other information if provided to the SHS Central Reservation System.
 Information such as Social Security, passport, or driver's license number was not accessed.
 The investigation did not uncover forensic evidence that the unauthorized party removed any information from the system, but it is a possibility.
 We took successful measures to ensure this unauthorized access to the SHS Central Reservation System was stopped and is no longer possible.
 There is no indication that any of our systems beyond the SHS Central Reservation System, such as Sabre's Airline Solutions and Travel Network platforms, were affected or accessed by the unauthorized party.
-We notified law enforcement and the payment card brands, and we engaged a PCI forensic investigator to investigate this incident.
-The PCI forensic investigation is ongoing.
+We notified law enforcement and the payment card brands, who engaged a PCI forensic investigator to investigate this incident.
 We have notified customers and other companies that use or interact with, directly or indirectly, the SHS Central Reservation System about the incident.
-Although the costs related to this incident, as well as any other impacts or remediation related to this incident, may be material, it is not possible at this time to determine whether we will incur, or to reasonably estimate the amount of, any liabilities in connection with this incident.
+We are also cooperating with various governmental authorities that are investigating this incident.
+Although the costs related to this incident, including any associated penalties assessed by any governmental authority or payment card brand, as well as any other impacts or remediation related to this incident, may be material, it is not possible at this time to determine whether we will incur, or to reasonably estimate the amount of, any liabilities in connection with this incident.
 See "-Putative Class Action Lawsuit on Cybersecurity Incident" above for a discussion of a lawsuit filed in connection with this incident.
-We maintain insurance that covers certain aspects of cyber risks, and we continue to work with our insurance
+We maintain insurance that covers certain aspects of cyber risks, and we continue to work with our insurance carriers in this matter.